 There is also a large overlap in the CSES science disciplines with all NASA's Science Mission Directorates, and CSES is interested in supporting capabilities that would enable LANL participation in the NASA mission arena.
 LANL's involvement with NASA is an invaluable recruiting tool, helps retain highly qualified staff, pushes LANL technology to perform in extreme environments, and provides a publicly visible outlet for LANL excellence not available in other programmatic areas.
-CSES also supports initiatives from the LANL Institutional Space Strategy, Space Science & Exploration Portfolio Action Plan.
+CSES also supports initiatives from the LANL Institutional Space Strategy, Space Science & Exploration Portfolio Action Plan, in particular the PI-SATS initiative.